andob/emojilike-android/README.md

         .....
     }

-    //override theese 2 methods if your activity doesn't extend ActivityWithEmoji
+    //override these 2 methods if your activity doesn't extend ActivityWithEmoji
     @Override
     public boolean dispatchTouchEvent(MotionEvent event)
     {